 The Commission does not adjudicate individual grievances, but does accept complaints about substantive matters that are related to the quality of the institution or its academic programs.
 All such complaints are judged against the Commission’s standards.

-Complaints must be written, signed, and addressed to the President of the Commission.
+Complaints must be submitted and signed electronically via this link.
 However, the Commission investigates these complaints only when the complainant has exhausted all of the institution’s appeal procedures.
 For more information, see the Commission’s Complaints Regarding Member or Candidate Institutions Policy.

 Persons who are aggrieved as a direct result of acts or omissions by the Commission related to its accreditation functions may file a complaint with the Commission.
-Complaints must be submitted in writing with an original signature to the Chair of the Commission at the NWCCU office address.
+Complaints must be signed, and submitted electronically or in writing to the Chair of the Commission at the NWCCU office address.
 The complaint must describe circumstances showing that the complainant has been aggrieved as a result of the Commission’s acts or omissions related to its accreditation functions.
 Concern that a Commission action was not in accord with the complainant’s expectations is not in and of itself cause for review of the complaint.
 See the Commission’s Complaints Against NWCCU Policy for further information.